Silverune/PicoPlant/README.md

 ### Other - Non-necessary Evils
 These are items I ended up using but depending on your installation requirements may not be required.
-1. Mounting board
+1. Wooden Mounting board
-2. Brackets
+2. Metal Brackets / Screws
 3. Electrical wire (dual core) to run out to each sensor as I had a long run which made using regular wire cost-prohibitive and messy.
 4. A female 20-pin I/C mount for connecting the sensors to
 5. Electrical connecting adapters to separate the tent peg wires from connecting directly into the protoboard
 6. Tent pegs (2x per sensor) these were connected via wires to the resistors which then form the voltage dividers as inputs to the microcontroller.
 7. Heat shrink solder connectors - these made connecting the wires to the tent pegs relatively straight forward as the tent pegs are not easy to simply solder too without using a lot of solder/flux and a substantial soldering iron due to the mass of the pegs.
 This provided an easy shortcut.

+### Equipment
+Most of these items are workshop staples.
+For completeness I have listed what I have used.
+1. Soldering Iron
+2. Solder 63/37 Rosin Core (thin)
+3. Digital Multimeter (safety / debugging)
+4. Bench power-supply
+5. Laptop
+6. Heat Gun
+7. Bench vise

 ## Philosophy
 The general idea behind this project was to base it on a real-life requirement I had which was to monitor the moisture levels of 9 different types of plants in a location out of easy reach (required a ladder each time to check moisture levels with a traditional metre).
 Additionally, each of these plants was planted in different hanging baskets sizes with different soils types so a sensor on a random plant would not be indicative of all the plants.
 Continuous monitoring was not required as no automated watering was connected so there was no need to run power to it until actually interested in the results.
 Due to the distances between the plants and where the control unit would be a large amount of wire would be required.
 In my case something like 40m of wire was required in total.